rradczewski/ymmv/_posts/2019-03-07-learning-by-testing.md

 });
 ```

 To write the actual test code, my favorite approach is still the classic *Given-When-Then* structure, always written as comments in the function body to provide guidance.
-Depending on how familiar we are with how the code-base works, we can start as small as writing our assumptions in comments below, imagining the code we'd like to write:
+Depending on how familiar you are with how the code-base works, you can start as small as writing your assumptions in comments below, imagining the code you'd like to write:

 ```js
 it("should prevent the user from closing if it has unsaved changes", () => {